ansipes/mejo-187/content/project/two.md

 Site style uses CSS3

-### Functionality (25pts)
+### Functionality (20pts)

 All links/menus work; site structure is easy-to-understand; user is never "trapped" and can navigate to any part of the site without having to use the browser's back button.

-### Efficiency and Organization (10pts)
+### Efficiency and Organization (15pts)

 HTML and CSS files are clean and smooth behind the scenes.
 That means structure is logical; notes used when necessary; tags and classes used appropriately.
+There is a reasonable commit history in the GitHub repo.
+The commits have descriptive messages, i.e. not "Did project 2."

+Here are some examples of good commits:

+- "Stubbed out project files."
+- "Added global navigation."
+- "Added text content."
+- "Finalized mobile home page."
+- etc

 ### Aesthetics (10pts)